 Yep, we’re the crazies that went to the beach when the temperatures were in the 20s!
 Needless to say, we did not spend much time actually walking on the beach.
 We certainly did not put on a bathing suit and swim or sunbathe!

-The National Seashore is actually in both Maryland and Virginia.
+The Assateague Island National Seashore is actually in both Maryland and Virginia.
 We only visited the Maryland side, which is about 20-30 minutes south of Ocean City.
 There is also a portion that is a state park and there is a National Wildlife Refuge.
 Needless to say, this is a very protected area!

 Assateague Island NS is best known for the wild horses that live there.
 It is also a pretty great beach and I’m sure one that is VERY busy in the warmer months!

-Things to do at Assateague Island NS
+What to Do at Assateague Island NS

 In the winter, there really was not much to do other than the short drive and a few short nature trails.
 We, of course, walked out onto the beach and took a few pictures.
 But, the low temperatures and wind made it difficult to stay out too long.